Greg-T8/eJPT/docs/labs/lab2/lab2.md

 In turn, each of these modules and packages have a number of dependencies, most of which are not available on the host.

-You can use a combination of the **cat** command and the redirection operator to copy the modules to the host, but you'll eventually run into a permissions error when trying to copy the **dpkt.py** module, as it is located in a folder, `/usr/local/lib/python2.7`, for which the remote shell does not have access.
-And given the host machine does not have an internet connection to install the package, this route ended up becoming a dead in for my case.
+You can use a combination of the **cat** command and the redirection operator to copy the modules to the host, but you'll eventually run into a permissions error when trying to copy the **dpkt.py** module, as it is located in a secure folder, `/usr/local/lib/python2.7`, for which the remote shell does not have access.
+And given that the host machine does not have an internet connection to install the package, this route ended up becoming a dead in for my case.

 However, I feel this tool is valuable, so I'm documenting it here for future reference.

 ## Exploration Continued
-Getting back on track, you need to download the payload **flag.zip** to your host machine.
+Getting back on track, the goal is to download the payload **flag.zip** to your host machine.

 ![](img/curl5.png)

-You can't just use the **curl** command on the host, because you're restricted with using the API.
+You can't **curl** command from the host because you're restricted with using the **cmd** parameter through the API.
 So you need to figure out a way to leverage the API to download the file.

 I was completely stumped here and had to refer back to the solution.